latsouckfaye/faye-paul.github.io/_pages/about.md

 - 👨🏻‍💻 I am a Data Engineer / Analyst.

-- 🔭 I am at the end of a Ph.
-D. thesis in Applied mathematics.
+- 🔭 Passionate by Data wrangling and web development, I enjoy programming and automating routine tasks on web interfaces.
 Last 03 years, I have worked on spatial analysis of seafloor data and built predictive models for geomorphological maps.

-- ❤️ Passionate by Data wrangling and web development, I enjoy programming and automating routine tasks on web interfaces in my sparse time.​
-I also like to draw, write short narrative texts/poems, read, go for a run, travel to meet people and discover new places.
+- ❤️  I also like to draw, write short narrative texts/poems, read, go for a run, travel to meet people and discover new places.

 ## Main skills